KOTA-TV: Subchannels

-KOTA/KHSD subchannels

-KSGW subchannels

 KSGW-TV previously carried a subchannel of KCWY-DT, the NBC affiliate in Casper, Wyoming, also owned by Gray.
 However, Sheridan is also located in the Rapid City television market.
 That prompted KNBN to assert its exclusive rights to NBC programming in Sheridan, supported by the network.
 As a result, Gray was forced to remove the KCWY subchannel from KSGW-TV on January 1, 2019.

 Analog-to-digital conversion

 Four months before the official date of the analog television shutdown and digital conversion on February 17, 2009, both stations shut down their analog signals: